Melledy/LunarCore/README.md

 /reload.
 Reloads the server config.
 /scene [scene id] [floor id].
 Teleports the player to the specified scene.
 /spawn [monster/prop id] x[amount] s[stage id].
 Spawns a monster or prop near the targeted player.
 /unstuck @[player id].
-Unstucks an offline player if theyre in a scene that doesnt load.
+Unstucks an offline player if they're in a scene that doesn't load.
 /worldlevel [world level].
 Sets the targeted player's equilibrium level.
 ```